-CLEVELAND — Laura Caso is an award-winning journalist with a passion for telling stories that matter most.
-She is proud to be part of the 3News family, a station with an outstanding reputation that understands the importance of local news.
+CLEVELAND — Laura Caso is an Emmy Award-winning journalist with a passion for telling stories that matter most.
+She is proud to anchor alongside Russ Mitchell on "3News at 6" and "What's Next" at 11 p.m. at a station with an outstanding reputation that understands the importance of local news.

-Laura is an Emmy-nominated journalist for her report on breaking news coverage, and has been honored with several awards at local and state levels throughout her career.
+Laura has also been nominated several times for her report on breaking news coverage, and has been honored with several awards at local and state levels throughout her career.
 Most recently, she was awarded by the Associated Press for Best Coverage of a Spot News Story.
 She also received an award for Best Newscast at a Large Television Market by the Virginia Associated Press Broadcasters.

 While in Virginia, Laura covered the arrival of President Trump and Vice President Mike Pence on two separate occasions, and contributed to team coverage of several high-profile stories including the tragic mass shooting in Virginia Beach.
 She has anchored wall-to-wall coverage during tornadoes and hurricanes in Virginia, North Carolina and beyond.
 Yet, it is the more human accounts that touch Laura the most and hold a place in her heart forever.
 Laura's continuing coverage in 2019 of a young boy's battle with cancer allowed him to find the life-saving liver he needed — allowing Laura to experience first-hand the life-changing positive impact her work can have.

-Laura has always been an advocate of children's literacy and over the last several years, has also supported Alzheimer’s and AIDS awareness, suicide and drug addiction prevention and of course childhood cancer awareness.
+Laura has always been an advocate of children's literacy, and over the last several years has served on the board for the Alzheimer's Association while also being an advocate for AIDS awareness, suicide and drug addiction prevention, and of course, childhood cancer awareness.

 When Laura is not in the studio or reporting on a story, you will find her exploring Cleveland and its delightful and diverse neighborhoods.
 She and her husband love to travel and spend time with their pup, Sadie.
 Her deep Italian roots have instilled in her the importance of family, friends and of course, food.
 Laura enjoys cooking and baking and hopes to one day master her mother’s homemade pistachio cake.
 She is thrilled to serve Northeast Ohio and looks forward to getting to know the amazing people who call it home.